erdi/gaelyk-functional-test/manual/src/chapters/020-remote.md

-# Using RemoteControl class to easily modify state of your remote application under test
+# Modifying the state of the application under test

-The library contains a `groovyx.gaelyk.functional.remote.RemoteControl` class that makes it even simpler to modify the state of your remote server under test.
+The library contains a `groovyx.gaelyk.functional.remote.RemoteControl` class that extends from `groovyx.remote.client.RemoteControl`.
 The main aim of the class is to be able to communicate with the remote without the need of passing a remote control endpoint url when constructing the object.
-Please refer to the documentation of [gaelyk-remote][gaelyk-remote] to learn about [Gaelyk specific variables available in remote context][remote-context].
+Please also refer to the documentation of [gaelyk-remote][gaelyk-remote] to learn about [Gaelyk specific variables available in remote context][remote-context].

 ## Example